 Line 13 - If the company has products or services that are included in the definition of emerging technologies, check the Yes box and enter the description of the company's products or services.
-If the company's products or services are not included in the definition of emerging technologies, check the No box.
+If the company's products or services are not included in the definition of emerging technologies on page 3, check the No box.

-Line 14 - Check the Yes or No box to indicate if the company's gross receipts from its emerging technology products or services described on line 13 are more than 50% of the company's total gross receipts from the sale of all products or services.
+Line 17 - Check the Yes or No box to indicate if the company's gross receipts from its emerging technology products or services described on line 13 are more than 50% of the company's total gross receipts from the sale of all products or services.

-Category 2 - Research and development activities Worksheet for line 16
+Category 2 - Research and development activities

-Line a - Enter the amount paid or incurred in the conduct of research and development activities.
-Research and development funds are the same as that used by the NSF's most recent survey Research and Development in Industry: 2000.
-These funds represent expenditures paid or incurred in the conduct of research and development activities.
+Line 19 - Enter the amount of research and development funds that represent expenditures paid or incurred in the conduct of research and development activities.
+These funds are the same as those used by the NSF in their most recent survey, Research and Development in Industry: 2001.